 Wolverine (WWW) closes retail outlets amid coronavirus crisis.
 Loss of sales from such stores is likely to show on first-quarter 2020 results.

 Wolverine World Wide, Inc. (WWW) today announced it will hold its 2020 Annual Meeting of Shareholders in a virtual only format due to public health considerations arising from the coronavirus (COVID-19) pandemic and to support the health and well-being of its shareholders, employees, and the community.
 Shareholders will not be able to attend the Annual Meeting in person, but shareholders as of the close of business on March 18, 2020, the record date, will be able to attend the meeting by visiting www.virtualshareholdermeeting.com/WWW2020 and entering the 16-digit control number found on the proxy card or voting instruction card previously distributed.
 Whether or not they plan to attend the Annual Meeting, we urge all shareholders to vote in advance of the meeting by using one of the methods described in the proxy materials previously distributed for the Annual Meeting.

 Wolverine (WWW) doesn't possess the right combination of the two key ingredients for a likely earnings beat in its upcoming report.
 Get prepared with the key expectations.

-ROCKFORD, Mich., Feb.
-06, 2019 -- Wolverine World Wide, Inc. (NYSE: WWW) today announced that it expects to report its fourth quarter and full-year 2018 financial results on.
+ROCKFORD, Mich., April 07, 2020 -- Wolverine World Wide, Inc. (NYSE: WWW) today announced that it expects to report its first quarter 2020 financial results on Wednesday, April.